MicrosoftDocs/win32/desktop-src/shell/int-shell-exts.md

 ---
-Description: 'Much of the implementation of a Shell extension handler object is dictated by its type.
+Description: Much of the implementation of a Shell extension handler object is dictated by its type.
 There are, however, some common elements.
-This topic discusses those aspects of implementation that are shared by all Shell extension handlers.' ms.assetid: 'ce21ca0f-157c-4f69-bcf9-dc259c3bac80'
+This topic discusses those aspects of implementation that are shared by all Shell extension handlers. ms.assetid: ce21ca0f-157c-4f69-bcf9-dc259c3bac80
-title: Initializing Shell Extension Handlers
+title: Initializing Shell Extension Handlers ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Initializing Shell Extension Handlers